 Upon receipt, the net proceeds from our IPO were held in cash and cash equivalents, primarily in money market funds invested in U.S. government agency securities.
-As of June 30, 2023 September 30, 2023, we have not used any of the proceeds from our IPO and there has been no material change in the planned use of such proceeds from that described in the final prospectus filed by us with the SEC on June 11, 2021.
-Pursuant to our investment policy we have invested these funds in high-quality marketable security types with contractual maturity dates of less than two years until needed to fund our operations.
+As of September 30, 2023 March 31, 2024, we have not used any of the proceeds from our IPO and there has been no material change in the planned use of such proceeds from that described in the final prospectus filed by us with the SEC on June 11, 2021.
+Pursuant to our investment policy we have invested these funds in high-quality marketable security types with contractual maturity dates of less than two up to three years until needed to fund our operations.